rcaileff/career_ladders/software_engineering/management.md

 # Manager II
 ## Position Summary
-* Leads multiple teams; may lead more than one functional area
+* Leads multiple teams; may lead more than one functional area or group

 ## Role Responsibilities
 * Leads and executes the vision and strategy of the their team(s)
-* Has the expertise to properly assess the size and complexity of new initiatives for their functional area
+* Has the expertise work with, and through, their team to properly assess the size and complexity of new initiatives for their functional area
 * Understands and possesses the technical skills to deliver the right solutions to the business
 * Contributes to and evangelizes architecture initiatives